Using escrow services for eBay Motors vehicle purchases

 You should only use Escrow.com, eBay's approved escrow service.

-If your transaction partner refuses to use Escrow.com, please cancel the transaction and report them to us by clicking Customer Support at the top of most eBay pages.
+If your trading partner refuses to use Escrow.com, please cancel the transaction and report your trading partner to us by clicking Help & Contact at the top of most eBay pages.

 Don't click links in any emails that claim to be from Escrow.com, or any escrow service, because they could be fraudulent.
 Instead, type www.escrow.com into the address bar of your web browser and proceed from there.